-Services are held at the following times: Friday evening and evening Before Jom tov from Rosh Hashana to Purim 5:30 pm, from Shabat Parah to May 6.30 pm, June and July 7.30 pm, August to Shabat before Rosh Hashana 5.30 pm, Saturday 9:15 am.
+Services are held at the following times: Friday evening and evening Before Jom tov from Rosh Hashana to Purim 5:30 pm, from May 10th to last day of July 6.30 pm, August to Shabat before Rosh Hashana 5.30 pm, Saturday 9:15 am.
 The services are egalitarian, conservative/masorti.

 Adas Jeschurun (orthodox)